 Biological life seems to have risen on earth from simple organic molecules in a process called abiogenesis.
 Life should therefore also emerge on other planets that have the right environmental conditions for abiogenesis to occur.
 Another interesting aspect about the biological evolution on earth is that the highest level of complexity has increased over time.
 This is not because more complex life is more successful, but rather because more complex life can utilize niches unavailable to less complex lifeforms.
 The top-level complexity probably increases according to a sigmoid function, and life on all planets might be evolving towards the same superorganism found at the end of the sigmoid curve.
 As our universe evolves from the white hole at the beginning of time to the black holes at the end of time, this superorganism might simply be awakening from a period of sleep.

 Consciousness seems emerge from quantum chaos in complex systems, which isn't necessarily reducible to the smaller constituents of the complex system.
 The wholeness of the universe can therefore be considered to be more than the sum of its parts.
 All subsystems share the larger system they are a part of and properly functioning subsystems should therefore always work to maintain the health of the larger system.
-Properly functioning cells in a human body work to maintain the health of the human body, while dysfunctional cancer cells only work to multiply themselves.
-Properly functioning human beings should in a similar fashion work to maintain the health of the biosphere, rather than to deteriorate the health of the biosphere with overpopulation and overconsumption.
+Properly functioning neurons in a nervous system work to maintain the health of the nervous system, while dysfunctional cancer cells only work to multiply themselves.
+Properly functioning nervous systems should in a similar fashion work to maintain the health of the biosphere, rather than to deteriorate the health of the biosphere with overpopulation and overconsumption.